-Diane Holdorf is Managing Director of Food, Land and Water at the World Business Council for Sustainable Development (WBCSD), based in Geneva, Switzerland, since December 2018.
+Diane Holdorf is Managing Director of Food and Nature at the World Business Council for Sustainable Development (WBCSD), based in Geneva, Switzerland, since December 2018.

 Before joining WBCSD, Diane was Vice President, Chief Sustainability Officer for Kellogg Company.
 She joined Kellogg in May 2008 as Senior Director, Environmental Stewardship and in 2009 was promoted to Vice President, Environmental Stewardship, Health and Safety.
 In 2011, she was promoted to Chief Sustainability Officer, Vice President Environment, Health & Safety and in 2015, in recognition of the increasing importance of sustainability across the Kellogg business, became Vice President, Chief Sustainability Officer to focus full time on advancing Kellogg’s sustainability leadership efforts.